Diamond & CBN Specifications

 Cost:

-• Monocrystalline diamonds tend to be more cost-effective, making them an attractive option for operations that are sensitive to budget constraints.
+• check icon Monocrystalline diamonds tend to be more cost-effective, making them an attractive option for operations that are sensitive to budget constraints.
 Their simpler production process compared to polycrystalline diamonds contributes to their lower cost.

 Surface Finish:

-• Polycrystalline diamonds are known for their ability to achieve a smoother finish with minimal surface deformation.
+• check icon Polycrystalline diamonds are known for their ability to achieve a smoother finish with minimal surface deformation.
 Their irregular particle shapes and multiple cutting edges uniformly wear down the surface, leading to a finer finish.

 Application Type:

-• For metals, composites, and advanced materials, polycrystalline diamonds are typically chosen.
+• check icon For metals, composites, and advanced materials, polycrystalline diamonds are typically chosen.
 Their robust structure and ability to present fresh cutting surfaces make them more effective for handling tough materials and complex, demanding applications.